KILTprotocol/docs/docs/develop/03_workshop/04_attester/02_did.md

   </TabItem>
 </Tabs>

-Once you have run the script, the output should provide you with your `ATTESTER_DID_MNEMONIC` and `ATTESTER_DID_URI`.
+Once you have run the script, the output should provide you with the `ATTESTER_DID_MNEMONIC` and `ATTESTER_DID_URI`.
+Using the `createFromAccount` method means that the `ATTESTER_DID_MNEMONIC` and `ATTESTER_ACCOUNT_MNEMONIC` are the same.

-The output should look like the following, but not identical since the DIDs are constructed from your account:
+The output should look like the following, but not identical since the code creates the DIDs from your account:

 ```
 ATTESTER_DID_MNEMONIC="beyond large galaxy…
 ATTESTER_DID_URI="did:kilt:4ohMvUHsyeD…"
 ```

-Save it in the `.env` file, which should now look like the following:
+Save the values in the `.env` file, which should now look like the following:

 ```env title=".env"
 WSS_ADDRESS=wss://peregrine.kilt.io